andydoro/NeoPixel-60-Ring-Clock/README.md

 You will need a USB/TTL Serial adapter to program the DC Boarduino.
 The programming header on the Boarduino is compatible with an FTDI Cable or our FTDI Friend.

+This project requires the Adafruit_NeoPixel and RTC libraries.

 For more information visit:

 http://andydoro.com/ringclock/